Arctistaiment25/Memorian-Ping/README.md

 ## usage
 ```
-wauping.exe -- (Into your CMD / READ HOW TO USE!)
+meowping.py -- (Into your CMD / READ HOW TO USE!)
 ```

 Requiremets